sbmkvp/phd_thesis/chapters/data-toolkit.md

 geography etc. the existing methods and tools are already developed for large scale data.
-These methods along with improvements in hardware recently has made the processing of big data possible to an extent in these disciplines without a major change.
+These methods along with improvements in hardware recently has made the processing of big data possible to an extent in these disciplines without a major changes.
 At these scales, we need to devise the right methods and tools for the right problems.
-In this environment of constant change and growth, we cannot afford to lose the opportunity of extracting information from these large datasets while trying to create a future proof big data approach.
+In this environment of constant change and growth, while trying to create a future proof big data approach, we cannot afford to lose the opportunity in extracting information from these large datasets .
 We need to have a pragmatic approach we look in to other disciplines and adopt best practices and solutions to develop a consistent philosophy rather than reinventing the wheel.